 HELP I’M PANICKING!

-Turbotax (and other products) are free to use to file an extension.
-If you can't do ANYTHING else at all, do that.
-I'm saying that even though they sponsored this post, and it puts me in an awkward position.
-But it's true!
-And I've done it myself with them.
+Lots of online tax products are free to use to file an extension.
+If you can’t do ANYTHING else at all, do that.

 Photo by the one and only Mat Honan.